litecart/installer/cli/README.md

 # Instructions

-To install the latest version of LiteCart from your command line terminal window, do the following:
+To install the latest version of LiteCart straight from your command line interface.
+Do the following:

-1. Exececute the command:
+1. Open a terminal window and exececute the following command:

   **wget users**